roytang/blog/content/post/2020/09/uncharted4/index.md

 ---
-title: "Late Game Review: Uncharted 4"
+title: "Late Game Review: Uncharted 4: A Thief's End"
 slug: uncharted4
 date: 2020-09-10T17:15:38+08:00
 tags:
 - gaming
-draft: true
 ---

 I finished Uncharted 4: A Thief's End yesterday, and I felt like making a post about it, since I had a bunch of screenshots.
 Late game review because the game came out in 2016.
 I think I got it from PS+?
 Certainly didn't pay for it.